This is a Nigel Slater recipe. Replace the fennel seeds with sage for a wonderful alternative, or use fresh fennel in place of the onion.

 - Turn the heat down and simmer for about 30 minutes, until the vegetables are truly tender.
 If there is too much liquid, turn up the heat and let it reduce a little.

-- Stir in the parsley, check the seasoning and eat with the steamed greens.
+- Stir in the parsley, check the seasoning and eat with your choice of side.